 They've changed their uniform since, to be more similar to the Scouting program, with light gray shirts and red vests, instead of sashes.
 But in 1968, the wedgewood blue jumper was the fashion.
 Also, they had a wedgewood blue shirtwaist style dress.
 Shortly after this picture was taken, Gramma sprung for one of those, which I liked better.

 This was the year of quite a bit of religious involvement for me.
 My fervor was rather impressing my Gramma, that I was taking it all so seriously.

 In November of 1997, I pulled out an old memory, and described it thusly:

 That was how I remembered the event in 1997.
-No doubt the concept of Deity as the 'Good Shepherd' came from the Greco-Roman Apollo, who was associated with the tending of flocks and herds.
-Curiously, I learn of his renowned shrine at Delphi and its oracular advice delivered by a priestess called the Pythia (the Chthonic serpent/dragon).
+The concept of Deity as the 'Good Shepherd' predates Christianity.
+It could have come from the Greco-Roman Apollo, who was associated with the tending of flocks and herds.
+Curiously, I learned of his renowned shrine at Delphi and its oracular advice delivered by a priestess called the Pythia (the Chthonic serpent/dragon).
 Julia gives hints of how Apollo got subsumed into Christianity in her shrine to Apollo.

-But that's not all packed into that conception.
-There are some who emphasize this deity's fierce judgment, and what he does with 'unbelievers'.
-I'm not sure there is historical precedent for this.
-I would need to do more research to learn that.
+But that's not all that can be packed into that conception.
+There are some who view the monotheistic deity as possessing fierce judgment, and punishing 'unbelievers'.
 And thus it was I had a religious experience directly contrasting to the earlier one.

 That's how I spoke of it then.
 What would I feel if I were to get into that experience NOW, become that young child NOW?
 I find myself hesitent to, fearful.
 I don't want to look at that pain.
 And yet if I am to get any understanding from this exploration of my past, I must.